Spice Girls discography

 The Spice Girls, an English girl group, have released three studio albums, one compilation album, 11 singles and 18 music videos.
 Formed in 1994, the group was made up of singers Geri Halliwell ("Ginger Spice"), Emma Bunton ("Baby Spice"), Melanie Brown ("Scary Spice"), Melanie Chisholm ("Sporty Spice") and Victoria Beckham ("Posh Spice").

 The Spice Girls' debut single, "Wannabe", was released by Virgin Records in the United Kingdom in July 1996.
 It went to number one in 37 countries worldwide and became the biggest-selling debut single to date.
-In the UK it stayed at the top of the UK Singles Chart for seven weeks and went on to sell over six million copies worldwide.
+In the UK, it stayed at the top of the UK Singles Chart for seven weeks and went on to sell more than six million copies worldwide.
 It subsequently topped the Billboard Hot 100 in the United States for four weeks in February 1997.
 Follow-up singles "Say You'll Be There" and "2 Become 1" also topped the UK chart, the latter becoming the first of three consecutive Christmas #1s.
 Both songs also reached the top five in the US and across most of Europe.
 The group's debut album, Spice, was released in the UK in November 1996.
 It saw success globally, selling two million copies worldwide in its first week, and a total of 10 million copies worldwide in the next seven months.
 Since its release, Spice has sold 23 million copies worldwide and was certified ten times platinum by the British Phonographic Industry (BPI) in the UK.
-The fourth Spice Girls single, the double A-side "Mama"/"Who Do You Think You Are", also went to number one in the UK for four weeks.
+The fourth Spice Girls single, the double A-side "Mama" / "Who Do You Think You Are", also went to number one in the UK for four weeks.